-Held on Mondays from 10 a.m. to 1 p.m., the Gender Institute's PhD Dissertation Workshop provides a supportive, rigorous structure for PhD students who are writing dissertations on topics related to women, gender, and/or sexuality.
+Held on Mondays from 10 am to 1 pm, the Gender Institute's PhD Dissertation Workshop provides a supportive, rigorous structure for PhD students who are writing dissertations on topics related to women, gender, and/or sexuality.
 Participants make steady, demonstrable progress each week by meeting to write, discuss their work, and report on their progress.
-Each workshop begins with two hours of writing followed by discussion over lunch (provided by the institute).
-The workshop is free, but space is limited and registration is required.
-Staunch commitment to the weekly meetings is required for participation; more than two missed sessions will result in dismissal from the workshop.
+Each workshop begins with two hours of writing followed by discussion.
+The workshop is free and registration is required.
+Staunch commitment to the weekly meetings is expected for participation.

-For more information contact the workshop's facilitator, Hilary Vandenbark
+For more information contact the workshop's facilitator, Surabhi Pant.

 "The group was very supportive and encouraging and kept me motivated.
 I enjoyed learning about everyone's topics of research and editing their work.
 I feel like I made progress on my dissertation, much more than when I was not regularly meeting in any writing group."